 All persons are encouraged to wear a cloth face covering as described and recommended by the CDC, which guidance is attached hereto as Exhibit C. This section shall not apply to persons who are engaged in permissible outdoor exercise activities so long as social distancing requirements are maintained.
-All essential businesses and operations identified herein and persons engaged in permitted activities identified herein, shall exercise the following social distancing requirements to the fullest extent possible:
+All essential and designated businesses and operations identified herein shall comply, to the fullest extent possible, with the CDC guidance and industry COVID-19 trade practices applicable to that business or operation.
+All essential and designated businesses and operations identified herein, and persons engaged in permitted activities identified herein, shall exercise the following social distancing requirements to the fullest extent possible:

-1. High risk populations.
-Elderly and others at high risk for COVID-19 are urged to stay in their residences to the extent possible, except as necessary to seek medical care.

-2. Persons who are sick.
+- 1. High risk populations.
+Elderly and others at high risk for COVID-19 are urged to stay in their residences to the extent possible, except as necessary to seek medical care. - 2.
+Persons who are sick.
 Persons who are sick or have a fever or cough or are exhibiting symptoms such as shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell, are urged to stay in their residences to the extent possible, except as necessary to seek medical care.

-3. Six-foot distances.
+- 3. Six-foot distances.
 All persons shall maintain a minimum of six-feet of physical separation from all other persons to the fullest extent possible.
-Essential businesses and operations shall designate with signage, tape, or by other means six-foot spacing for employees and customers in line to maintain appropriate distance.
-Employees shall monitor and enforce the six-foot distancing requirement set forth in this Proclamation, whether outside waiting lines or as customers move about inside a facility.
-Checkout operations shall be modified, to the extent reasonably feasible, to provide this separation or to provide a transparent shield or barrier between customers and checkout clerks.

-4. Limited Customer Occupancy.
-Each essential business facility or operation shall determine the maximum number of customers that may be accommodated while maintaining the specified separation distance and limiting the number of customers in the facility or at the operation to that maximum number at any time.

-5. Face covering.
-All customers shall wear a face covering as described and recommended by the CDC (see Exhibit C), while waiting to enter and while at an essential business or operation.
-All employees of essential businesses or operations who have any contact with customers or goods to be purchased shall wear the cloth face covering recommended by the CDC while at their place of employment.

-6. Hand sanitizer and sanitizing products.
-Essential businesses and operations shall make hand sanitizer and sanitizing products readily available for employees and customers.
-Employees handling items from customers, such as cash or credit cards, shall frequently utilize hand sanitizers.

-7. Disinfection.
-Essential businesses and operations shall regularly disinfect all high-touch surfaces.

-8. Safeguards for high risk populations.
-Essential businesses and operations are urged to implement processes to safeguard elderly and high risk customers.
+Essential and designated businesses or operations shall designate with signage, tape, or by other means six-foot spacing for employees and customers in line to maintain appropriate distance.
+Essential and designated businesses or operations shall monitor and enforce the six-foot distancing requirement set forth in this Proclamation, whether outside waiting lines or as customers move about inside a facility.
+Checkout operations shall be modified, to the extent reasonably feasible, to provide this separation or to provide a transparent shield or barrier between customers and checkout clerks. - 4.
+Limited Customer Occupancy.
+Each essential and designated business facility or operation shall determine the maximum number of customers that may be accommodated while maintaining the specified separation distance and limiting the number of customers in the facility or at the operation to that maximum number at any time. - 5.
+Face covering.
+All customers shall wear a face covering as described and recommended by the CDC (see Exhibit C), while waiting to enter and while at an essential and designated business or operation.
+All employees of essential and designated businesses or operations who have any contact with customers or goods to be purchased shall wear the cloth face covering recommended by the CDC while at their place of employment. - 6.
+Hand sanitizer and sanitizing products.
+Essential and designated businesses or operations shall make hand sanitizer and sanitizing products readily available for employees and customers.
+Employees handling items from customers, such as cash or credit cards, shall frequently utilize hand sanitizers. - 7.
+Disinfection.
+Essential and designated businesses or operations shall regularly disinfect all high-touch surfaces. - 8.
+Safeguards for high risk populations.
+Essential and designated businesses or operations are urged to implement processes to safeguard elderly and high risk customers.
 High risk persons are encouraged to stay in their residence to the extent possible, except as necessary to seek medical care.